UberKitten/barcOwned/readme.md

 Open source under the [MIT License](license.md)

-The project also includes other open source software licensed under the MIT license
+The project also includes the following other open source software

 |                       Project                     |    License   |
 |                          -                        |       -      |